 Publishing: Roaring Brook Press, 2005

 Themes: Alphabet, Cats, Food, Behaviour

-4. You could use it as a spring board and write your own book about “Bad Puppy”, “Bad Froggy”, etc.5.
-OR your own alphabet book.
+2. You could easily use this book as a springboard and write your own book about “Bad Puppy”, “Bad Froggy”, etc. You might even get your reluctant readers excited about this.